Go back

 Haydeh: Yes, I wanted to combine Iranian culture with classical ballet.
 I believed that was the only way for the Iranian Ballet Company to truly succeed.

-If we embraced our own stories, other countries would invite us to perform and showcase parts of our history.
+If we embraced our own stories, other countries would invite us to perform.
 After all, Iran has 7,000 years of stories to tell.

 At that moment, I realised what a wise man the Prime Minister was.
-He told me he completely agreed with my vision– to elevate the Iranian Ballet Company to international standards while incorporating something truly Iranian, something unknown to the rest of the world.
+He told me he completely agreed with my vision—to elevate Iranian ballet to international standards while incorporating something truly Iranian, something unknown to the rest of the world.

 And at that time, weren’t you also starting a school for classical ballet?

 Haydeh: I felt we needed a company that was more connected to Iranian culture.
-That’s why I left the Iranian Ballet Company to help establish a new company, which we based in northern Iran.
+That’s why I left the Iranian Ballet Company to help establish a new company, which we based in northern Iran [the Niavaran Dance Cultural Company].
 It wasn’t fully developed, but did have different sections for ballet, music and literature.
-We initially had no plans to include ballet in the structure, the company wasn’t built with ballet in mind.

 Haydeh: We were constantly travelling to different regions of Iran to perform, especially to the northern areas like Tabriz.

-We wanted to introduce ballet to these communities, starting from the very basics—from the barre to center work—to help students understand the depth and elegance of this noble art form we had brought to Tehran.
+We wanted to introduce ballet to these communities, starting from the very basics—from the barre to centre work—to help students understand the depth and elegance of this noble art form.

 At that time, we still didn’t have ballet productions based on Iranian stories, but we began working toward that goal.
 My first major effort was pushing for a ballet adaptation of Vis and Ramin, a Persian love story that also reflects the historical tensions between Iran and Turkey.

-We did this ballet with an Iranian custom designer and an Iranian stage designer.
+We did this ballet with an Iranian costume designer and an Iranian stage designer.

 Janet: It sounds like you were helping classical ballet flourish in Iran while incorporating Iranian artists and dancers.